Your Complete Guide to Successful Employee Recognition Programs

 In some ways, it’s no different from how you are already working to include remote workers in other aspects of your business.
 The same communication tools you are already using — like Zoom or Slack — can easily include moments of employee recognition.
 But employee recognition also includes a component that can be hard to replicate virtually: the morale boost that people often receive when they come together to celebrate in person.

-Download our step-by-step guide to building an effective recognition solution or check out Culture Cloud, our suite of culture-building apps and recognition solutions that help people thrive at work.
+Download our step-by-step guide to building an effective recognition solution or check out Culture Cloud, our employee recognition platform that helps people all around the world thrive at work.

 If you’d like to talk to the employee recognition experts at O.C.
 Tanner about how we can help craft a solution for you, please reach out to us.